Recognizing and Prioritizing High-Impact Academic Projects for Faculty Success

 More pressure, more urgency, and more required effort does not necessarily make a project high-stakes.

-Projects that help you create and shape your research identity and scholarly goals are the ones that are high-stakes because they have a lasting impact on your career and story.
+Projects that help you create and shape your research identity and scholarly goals are the ones that are high-stakes because they have a lasting impact on your career narrative and scholarly trajectory.

 And these projects aren’t always urgent and they don’t always require extra labor.
-Sometimes the most high-stakes projects simply require a different quality of time and effort.
+Sometimes the most high-stakes projects simply require a different quality of time and effort, especially when they involve long-form writing such as book proposals or research statements.

-The Three Signals That a Project Is Actually High-Stakes
+Three Signals That a Project Is Truly High-Stakes

 A high-stakes project is one that has the greatest impact on your career and professional and scholarly goals.